 The Denton Independent School District is working to provide the best possible after-school program for all of our elementary students.
-The Extended School Day (ESD) program allows students to remain at school (between 3-6 p.m., Monday-Friday) in a structured program that provides academic, enrichment and recreational activities.
+The Extended School Day (ESD) program allows students to remain at school (3:05 p.m. - 6:00 p.m., Monday-Friday) in a structured program that provides academic, enrichment and recreational activities.
 This is an ideal situation for working or busy parents.
-For information about ESD, please contact the Community Education Department at 940-369-0080 or 940-369-0091.
+For information about ESD, please contact the Community Educ ation Department at 940-369-0080 or 940-369-0091.

-ARRIVAL AND DISMISSAL PROCEDURES
+ARRIVAL AND DISMISSAL PROCEDURES School Hours

-School Hours